William Ritter (writer)

-William Ritter (31 May 1867 – 19 March 1955) was a Swiss novelist, critic and painter.
+William François Marie Ritter (31 May 1867 – 19 March 1955) was a Swiss novelist, critic and painter.

 Life

 Ritter was born in Neuchâtel, Switzerland on 31 May 1867, the son of Guillaume (also known as Wilhelm) Ritter (1835–1912), a French architect and hydraulic engineer from Soultz responsible for enabling a supply of fresh water to La Chaux-de-Fonds in 1887, and Josephine Ducrést, a Swiss woman from Berne.
 Ritter went to the Jesuit school in Dole, followed by the Collège latin in Neuchâtel from 1881, then in 1885 he enrolled in the Academy of Neuchâtel.

 As a young man Ritter was a devotee of Richard Wagner, and he made contact with French Decadent circles in Paris in his early twenties.
-After he graduated from the Academy he travelled extensively in Europe, first in the west – Paris, Vienna, Munich – then in the east (Czechoslovakia, Poland, Montenegro, Romania and Slovakia), gathering material for his novels.
-The near East provided Ritter with a taste of the exoticism, comparable to the Istanbul described by Pierre Loti, that was a particular fascination to figures within the Decadent movement in Paris, particularly the aesthete Robert de Montesquiou and Sâr Péladan.
+After he graduated from the Academy he travelled extensively in Europe, first in the west (Paris, Vienna, Munich), then in the east (Czechoslovakia, Poland, Montenegro, Romania, Slovakia), gathering material for his novels.
+The near East provided Ritter with a taste of the exoticism, comparable to the Istanbul described by Pierre Loti, that was a particular fascination to figures within the Decadent movement in Paris, notably the aesthetes Robert de Montesquiou and Sâr Péladan.